 There is truth in that.
 But it is incomplete.

-What appears as calm may in fact be suppression or dissociated.
-A person can be calm and still organised around avoidance.
+What appears as calm may in fact be suppression or dissociation.
+A person can be calm and still be organised around avoidance.

 Healing does not automatically make you compliant or endlessly soft.